 - Click Next and then click Finish on the Ready to complete page.

 - Monitor the deployment until the Installation Status column displays Succeeded.

 - If the Installation Status column displays Failed, click the icon next to Failed.
 All deployment errors are displayed.
 Click Resolve to fix the errors.
-In some cases, resolving the errors displays additional errors.
+Sometimes, resolving the errors displays additional errors.
 Take the required action and click Resolve again.